 Approximately 100 patients have been reported to date.

 Most patients with PHS present at birth with skeletal polydactyly of the third or fourth digit or postaxial polydactyly; either may be accompanied by cutaneous syndactyly and nail dysplasia.
 Facial features may include a short nose, flat nasal bridge, and low-set, posteriorly angled ears.
 Cleft palate, cleft uvula and multiple buccal frenula have been reported in some patients.
 An asymptomatic bifid epiglottis is nearly pathognomonic, however, some patients present with more severe posterior laryngeal clefts leading to potentially fatal respiratory insufficiency.
 Hypothalamic hamartoma is often asymptomatic, however, it may be associated with panhypopituitarism.
 Acute primary adrenal insufficiency (see this term) may also occur in severe cases, as well as milder forms of adrenal insufficiency.
 Precocious puberty manifests in some cases.
 Neurological involvement can include gelastic epilepsy (seizures that manifest as facial grimacing, smiling or laughter) or other seizure types.
 Renal agenesis or dysplasia as well as other genitourinary anomalies have been reported, including vaginal atresia or hydrometrocolpos, microphallus, or cryptorchidism.
-Other findings may include intrauterine growth retardation, abnormal lung lobation, generalized skeletal dysplasia with mesomelic shortening and radial bowing of limbs, imperforate anus and congenital heart defects.
+Other findings may include intrauterine growth retardation, abnormal lung lobation, generalized skeletal dysplasia with mesomelic shortening and radial bowing of limbs, imperforate anus and congenital heart defects (see this term).

 PHS is due to mutations of the GLI3 gene (7p13) that encodes a transcription factor activated by the sonic hedgehog pathway.
 Mutations lead to alterations in gene expression during development.

-Clinical diagnostic criteria of patients with at least one family member with PHS require two findings: hypothalamic hamartoma, visualized on magnetic resonance imaging (MRI) as a non-enhancing, midline hypothalamic mass that is isointense to gray matter on all pulse sequences, and central polydactyly.
+Clinical diagnostic criteria of patients with at least one family member with PHS require two findings: hypothalamic hamartoma, visualized on magnetic resonance imaging (MRI) as a non-enhancing, midline hypothalamic mass that is isointense to gray matter on all pulse sequences, and mesoaxial polydactyly.
 This may be confirmed by full sequence analysis of GLI3.

 Antenatal genetic testing may be considered in families harboring a known PHS causative mutation of GLI3 and fetal MRI can exclude hypothalamic hamartoma.
 However, familial occurrences of PHS are generally milder than sporadic ones.